liam8888999/Recipes/content/kombucha.md

 ---
 title: 'Kombucha'
+date: 2022-12-30
 tags: ['drink', 'sweet']
-date: 2022-12-30
-author: elias-pahls
 ---

 The simple yet comprehensive guide to making tasty kombucha.
 This is intended to give you an initial overview of the process.
 I strongly encourage you to experiment with brewing times, teas, flavors, etc. The scoby is extremely tolerant, so the worst that can happen is that your resulting kombucha won't be that great.

 ## Ingredients